How ‘Ted Lasso’ went from a viral NBC Sports promo to everyone’s feel-good favorite to Emmy darling

 “Ted Lasso” was nominated for a whopping 20 awards going into Sunday night’s ceremony but didn’t pull off the historic sweep that found “Schitt’s Creek” winning all seven major on-air comedy awards at last year’s Emmys.
 (The Television Academy also really liked “Hacks,” the critically acclaimed HBO series starring Jean Smart.
 It was Smart who took home the Emmy for best actress in a comedy, and “Hacks” also picked up this year’s comedy writing and directing awards.)
-But Hannah Waddingham, who plays the owner of the league Lasso takes on, won best supporting actress in a comedy, and Brett Goldstein, who plays potty-mouthed footballer Roy Kent, won the trophy for best supporting actor.
+But Hannah Waddingham, who plays the owner of the team Lasso takes on, won best supporting actress in a comedy, and Brett Goldstein, who plays potty-mouthed footballer Roy Kent, won the trophy for best supporting actor.

-The accolades are fitting for “Ted Lasso,” itself an underdog of sorts, having quietly become a fan (and critic) favorite after debuting to little fanfare on Apple TV Plus last year.
+The accolades are fitting for “Ted Lasso,” itself an underdog of sorts, having become a fan (and critic) favorite after debuting to little fanfare on Apple TV Plus last year.
 The series arrived on the platform seven years after Sudeikis first debuted the character — in a series of NBC Sports promos.

+Emmys 2021: 14 things to know, from Conan O’Brien’s goofy antics to that awkward, never-ending speech

 Here’s everything you need to know about “Ted Lasso’s” journey to becoming an Emmy darling.